Retire in Portugal: Visas, Healthcare, Taxes & More

-From bustling, cosmopolitan cities like Lisbon and Porto to sun-soaked beach towns like Costa Nova and Peniche to the verdant Douro Valley and Pico Island wine regions, Portugal is full of exciting destinations to live in and visit.
-And fortunately for Americans, the cost of living in Portugal is a fraction of what it is in the US — making it no surprise that more and more Americans are choosing to retire in Portugal.
+From bustling cosmopolitan cities like Lisbon and Porto to sun-soaked beach towns such as Costa Nova and Peniche, as well as the lush Douro Valley and Pico Island wine regions, Portugal boasts a range of exciting retirement destinations.
+Fortunately for Americans, the cost of living in Portugal is a fraction of what it is in the US — making it no surprise that more and more Americans are choosing to retire in Portugal.

 Of course, there’s a lot of research to do and angles to consider before deciding to retire abroad.
 Read on to learn all about taxes, the cost of living, and healthcare in Portugal for expats.